andrewyatesg/andrewyatesg.github.io-old/_pages/cv.md

 *April 2021 – present*
 * Supported by the Caltech Summer Undergraduate Research Fellowship.
 * Gave a talk at the MURI Annual Meeting 2021: Quantum Codes, Tensor Networks, and Quantum Spacetime.
-* Studied the effects of noise on ‘quantum gravity in the lab’ experiments.
+* Studied the effects of noise on ‘quantum gravity in the lab’ experiments, based on https://arxiv.org/abs/2102.01064.
 Using quantum information and random matrix theory, predicted unexpected noise-resilience caused by special operator-scrambling behavior.
 Developing a quantum error correction strategy that restores the teleported state to its noiseless form.

 CORNELL UNIVERSITY
 **Advisors: Paul Ginsparg and Peter McMahon**, Thomas Hartman, Eliott Rosenberg